-- The endomembrane system is made up of a series of interrelated membranes and compartments. - This complex factory has a direction of flow in terms of the production of various cellular components and their further processing from the nuclear membrane to the plasma membrane.
+- The endomembrane system is made up of a series of interrelated membranes and compartments. - · Is continuous with the nuclear envelope. - This complex factory has a direction of flow in terms of the production of various cellular components and their further processing from the nuclear membrane to the plasma membrane. - May accounts for more than half the total membrane in many eukaryotic cells.

-- The rough endoplasmic reticulum has ribosomes that synthesize proteins. - The smooth endoplasmic reticulum lacks ribosomes and is associated with synthesis of lipids.
+- The rough endoplasmic reticulum has ribosomes that synthesize proteins. - ◆ RER produces proteins and membranes, which are distributed by transport vesicles. - The smooth endoplasmic reticulum lacks ribosomes and is associated with synthesis of lipids.
+SER also: - Metabolizes carbohydrates - ◆ Stores calcium - ◆ Detoxifies poison

-- The Golgi apparatus is the cellular post office; storing, modifying and packaging proteins. - İt receives materials from the rough ER via vesicles that fuse with the cis region of the Golai. - It adds signal molecules to proteins, directing them to various destinations. - Vesicles originating from the trans region of the Golgi contain proteins for different cellular locations.
+- The Golgi apparatus is the cellular post office; storing, modifying and packaging proteins. - It receives materials from the rough ER via vesicles that fuse with the cis region of the Golgi. - It adds signal molecules to proteins, directing them to various destinations. - Vesicles originating from the trans region of the Golgi contain proteins for different cellular locations.
 Some fuse with the plasma membrane and release their contents outside the cell.

 - Primary lysosomes fuse with the phagosomes produced by phagocytosis to form secondary lysosomes, in which digestion occurs.

 - Undigested materials are secreted from the cell when the secondary lysosome fuses with the plasma membrane.

 - Hydrolysis reactions occur inside.

 - Cell's recycling center.

-- Programmed cell destruction.
+Programmed cell destruction.